natyavidhan/Attendance-Manager/README.md

 Manage Multiple Classes At A Time

 ## Globally Saved
-All our Classes Are Saved Globally i.e. You Can Access Them From Anywhere In The World
+All The Classes Are Saved Globally i.e. You Can Access Them From Anywhere In The World